 -

-Use alerts to automate replenishment workflows.
+Use alerts to automate replenishment or workflows.
 Set up Alert Rules to notify staff when a PAR Level reaches a critical level by location.

 -